JLHayde/pixel-gradient-mapper/README.md

 # Pixel Gradient Mapper
-Maps a palette of images to a gradient.
+Maps a palette of images to a 2D gradient.
 Uses the average colour of an image to match the closet point on the gradient.

 ![image info](./docs/app_demo.gif)

+### Sessions
+The current session is stored in the registry, all settings will be retrieved when loading up the app.
+Noise is seeded so it will persist sessions.

 ### Filters
 Click any image in the graph to add it the filter, you can return it from the filter section on